jamiedraws/SASS/Layout.md

 ## Applications

-An abstract, config and a component can all be applied to a layout.
+An abstract, config, component and a layout can all be applied to a layout.

 ```scss
 @use "../abstracts/copy";